GalAvineri/ISIC-Archive-Downloader/README.md

 The website API also provides a way to request all the ids of all the images.

-So we wrote a script that:
+So the basic portion of the script is:
-1. Requests the ids of all the images
+1. Request the ids of all the images
-2. Builds the urls by the given template
+2. Build the urls by the given template
-3. Downloads the images and descriptions from the built urls
+3. Download the images and descriptions from the built urls

 # Note
 As mentioned above, we assume that the urls of the images and descriptions are built by a certain template.